mcyhsu/YTPlaylistBackup-PS/readme.md

 ```
 PLtDp75hOzOlbD7m-Gb2t4dZqyYx7dq0iB
 ```
 Change the placeholder values in **$playlistIds**.
-Enter at least one playlist ID, like so:
+Enter at least one playlist ID, separate with a comma if you have multiple IDs, like so:
 ```
 $playlistIds = @("PLtDp75hOzOlbD7m-Gb2t4dZqyYx7dq0iB","PL5075BB69F757047E")
 ```